 You Have Options When It Comes to Screening for Colorectal Cancer

-Move over, colonoscopies.
-There are several good alternatives to screen for colon cancer, the third-most common cancer in men and women.
+When you think of screening for colon cancer, you first may think of a colonoscopy.
+But you might be surprised to learn there are several good alternatives to screen for colon cancer, the third-most common cancer in men and women.

-"With a colonoscopy, the major fears for most people are the prep and sedation," says gastroenterologist Gregory Cooper, MD.
+"With a colonoscopy, the major fears for most people are the prep and sedation," says UH gastroenterologist Gregory Cooper, MD.
 "They hear all these horror stories about what these involve."

 In fact, the full bowel prep required for a colonoscopy is getting easier, Dr. Cooper says.
 For instance, there are prep kits that don't require you to drink as much fluid and many of the liquids are becoming more palatable.